 Another type of pancreatic tumor is called a pancreatic endocrine tumor, and these tumors originate from the endocrine cells.
 Making the distinction between these two kinds of pancreatic cancer is important, as patients with these two tumor types are treated differently.

 Pancreatic cancer is a very complex condition to treat, since symptoms are often not apparent until the cancer has spread beyond the pancreas.
-It is the fourth leading cause of cancer-related death in the United States.

 Risk factors for pancreatic cancer include: